 Wild Strawberry (Fragaria spp.), a coveted wild edible favorite.
 The most commonly occurring species in the Northern hemisphere is the Fragaria vesca, otherwise known as the woodland or alpine strawberry.
 They grow prolifically in the wild throughout Europe, Russia, China and the United States.
-A species known as the common strawberry (Fragaria virginiana) is also specifically native to North America.
-Common throughout the midwestern states, this is a tiny strawberry species, growing no more than 15cm in height.
+A species known as the common strawberry (Fragaria virginiana) is also specifically native to North America and common throughout the midwestern states.

-You’ll find them growing in a variety of locations, but especially within an area that receives full or partial sunlight.
+You’ll find them growing in a variety of locations, but they thrive within in areas that receive full or partial sunlight.
 From roadsides to forest clearings, rocky outcrops and woodland meadows.
-They grow in moist but well draining soil, and cannot survive a drought or water logged soil.
+They grow in moist but well draining soil, and will generally not survive a drought or being situated in heavily water logged soil.

 Edible parts and other uses

 Appreciated world wide for their sweet and delicate flavoring, wild strawberries hold all of the same delights as the domesticated strawberry.
 Although they can be a little smaller in size, they have the same sweet flavoring that many claim is even better than the larger strawberry.
 They can be used in any recipe that calls for strawberries.
 From wild strawberry jam, to fruit pies, tarts, smoothies and ice cream, wild strawberries are very versatile.

 The leaves of wild strawberry also have a history of use too.
 They are considered edible, however they are perhaps best used to create a sweet tasting strawberry tea.
 Strawberry leaf tea was often drank as a medicinal drink, thought to be able to soothe and heal stomach upsets and even urinary problems.